Levi David Addai: Television

 Addai's 90-minute BBC One drama Damilola, Our Loved Boy, starring Babou Ceesay and Wunmi Mosaku, tells the story of Damilola Taylor from the point of view of the Taylor family.
 It won the Best Single Drama BAFTA TV Award and the Screen Nation Film and Television Award for Diversity in Drama Production.
 Other wins include the Banff Rockie Best Television Movie Award, the CDN Best Drama Award and the CDN Best Author/Creative Award.
 It was nominated for a BAFTA TV Award for Best Writer, a Broadcasting Press Guild Award for Best Single Drama, and the Banff Rockie Special Jury Prize.
 It has won at the inaugural Diversity Awards and at the Movie, Video & Screen Awards.
 Other nominations include best single drama for the Broadcast Awards 2018 and the RTS Awards 2018.
+Damilola, Our Loved Boy also starred Naomi Ackie, Robert Pugh and Ben Bailey Smith.

 In 2016, the BBC announced they were producing an adaptation of acclaimed YA novels Noughts and Crosses, to be written by Addai, with Matthew Graham.
 They had to bow out and Toby Whithouse took over in 2018.

 Addai's four-part serial Dark Mon£y, starring Babou Ceesay and Jill Halfpenny, was first broadcast between 8 and 16 July 2019 on BBC One and on Netflix in 2022.
 It deals with the ordeal of a family of a sexual abuse victim.
+Dark Mon£y also starred Max Fincham, Susan Wokoma, Tut Nyuot, Ellen Thomas, Rebecca Front and Arnold Oceng.